FinnKyo/Face_rec/README.md

 ## Overview

-This project is a backend management system for facial recognition-based access control, built using the Flask web framework.
+This project is a backend management system for facial recognition-based access control, built using the Flask web framework and OpenCV library.
 It provides secure access management by recognizing authorized users through facial recognition technology.

 ## Features